 Contemporary Notables of the name Fooks (post 1700) +

 - Daniel Fooks Wolcott (b.
-1909), American Democrat politician, Served in the U.S. Navy during World War II; Delegate to Democratic National Convention from Delaware, 1948; Chair of New Castle County Democratic Party, 1950
+1909), American Democratic Party politician, Served in the U.S. Navy during World War II; Delegate to Democratic National Convention from Delaware, 1948; Chair of New Castle County Democratic Party, 1950